NSF NCAR Strategic Projects

 Convergence Science Program

 This program is encouraging, enabling, and facilitating convergence science at NSF NCAR.
-Convergence science is a means of solving complex research problems that arise from pressing societal or scientific needs through deep integration across diverse disciplines.
-A convergence research approach is a critical tool for tackling the grand environmental challenges that face society today.
-NSF NCAR’s Convergence Science Program seeks to create a culture that deeply understands, values, and supports this work.
+Convergence science is a means of solving complex research problems that arise from pressing societal or scientific needs through deep integration across a range of disciplines.
+A convergence research approach is an essential tool for tackling the grand environmental challenges that face society today.
+NSF NCAR’s Convergence Science Program seeks to create an organization that deeply understands, values, and supports this work.
 Staff, visitors and affiliates are encouraged to get involved through our communities of practice.

 Coronal Solar Magnetism Observatory (COSMO)